You’ve got some data in Excel, and you want to quickly summarize it. There’s not much time, and your client or boss needs information right away.

 Multiple Ways to Summarize Data in Excel – Conclusion

 There are so many different ways to summarize data in Excel.
-Mastering them will improve your data analysis skills, and you will on your way to huge success, by taking action on the insights gleaned from your data analysis.
+Mastering them will improve your data analysis skills, and you will be on your way to huge success, by taking action on the insights gleaned from your data analysis.

 Go ahead and try them out.